zamazan4ik/awesome-pgo/article/article.md

 ret
 ```

-However, things are changin a bit when the instrumentation is enabled (in this case with `-O3 -fprofile-generate` switches for Clang):
+However, things are changin a bit when the instrumentation is enabled (in this case with `-O3 -fprofile-generate` switches for Clang.
+Some redundant instructions are deleted for clarity):

 ```
 inc     qword ptr [...]